Taxes & Assessments

 Please contact the Oakville Tax Office at 905-338-4222 to ensure that all requirements are met for our various programs prior to downloading and submitting applicable forms.

-Application for Pre-authorized Tax Payment Plan (pdf, 66 kB)
+- Pre-authorized Tax Payment Plan Cancellation Request Form (pdf, 63 kB)

 Application for Low-income Seniors and/or Low-income Persons with Disabilities Property Tax Deferral Program (pdf, 48 kB)